Loader gif

 Homeowners tax savings

-• Homeowners can use the mortgage interest deduction to deduct up to $750,000 on the mortgage interest paid as a single filer or married couple filing jointly, or $375,000 on the mortgage interest paid if you’re married but filing separately.
+• Homeowners can use the mortgage interest deduction to deduct up to $750,000 on the mortgage interest paid as a single filer or couple filing jointly, or $375,000 on the mortgage interest paid if you’re married but filing separately.

 • The property tax deduction allows a married couple filing jointly to deduct up to $10,000, or $5,000 if single or married filing separately.